Three of My All-Time Favorite Recipes…#3 Everyday Granola

 1/4 teaspoon salt

-1/3 cup honey
+1/4 cup honey

-1 cup assorted dried fruit (I usually use Trader Joe’s Golden Berry Blend)
+1 cup assorted dried fruit

 DIRECTIONS

-Preheat oven to 300°F. Line rimmed baking sheet with parchment.
-Mix first 7 ingredients in large bowl.
-Stir honey and oil in saucepan over medium-low heat until smooth.
+Preheat oven to 300°F. Line rimmed baking sheet with parchmentor silicone mat.
+Mix first oats, nuts & seeds, coconut, brown sugar, cinnamon and salt in large bowl.
+Stir honey, maple syrup and oil in saucepan over medium-low heat until smooth.
 Pour honey mixture over oat mixture; toss.
 Spread on prepared sheet.
-Bake until golden, stirring every 10 minutes, about 40 minutes.
-Place sheet on rack.
-Stir granola; cool.
-Mix in fruit.
-Store in an airtight container.
+Bake for a total of about 40 minutes.
+Halfway through (about 20 minutes), remove sheet pan from oven and rotate.
+Bake for about 20 more minutes, until golden brown.

 10 thoughts on “Three of My All-Time Favorite Recipes…#3 Everyday Granola